atrinh1996/Groot/README.md

 - codegen.ml: module that generates llvm code from the sast of the (g)ROOT code.
 - llgtypes.ml: module that defines what Llvm types equate to which (g)ROOT type.
+- test-print.gt: file used to test print 5 from codegen -> executable

 ## Testing